Kotlin/dokka/docs/topics/dokka-migration.md

 ./gradlew :dokkaGenerate
 ```

-After running the `dokkaGenerate` task, the generated API documentation is available in the `build/dokka/` directory.
+The `dokkaGenerate` task generates the API documentation in the `build/dokka/` directory.

 In the new version, the `dokkaGenerate` task name works for both single and multi-module projects.
 You can use different tasks
 to generate output in HTML, Javadoc or both HTML and Javadoc.
 For more information, see the next section.